Demon-God Assyria, Bronze, 10th-6th century BCE

 “The grotesque figure stands for ‘evil,’ that is, what endangers or harms human beings; the notion of spiritual deformation was a later one.
 This Assyrian demon may have been the object of fearful propitiation.”[i]
 The dictionary defines the word “propitiate” as appeasing an offended power, a conciliatory offering to a god.

-With the above work of art and the accompanying information an insight can be gained into the origin of the human belief in the illusory phenomenon called evil.
+With the above work of art and the accompanying information we gain insight into the origin of the human belief in the illusory phenomenon called “evil.”
 But first, in the absence of a picture of the sculpture, let us briefly describe the piece.
 Standing six inches tall, a human body with birdlike claws for feet, a thin body with ribs showing, large five-foot-tall wings, menacing body language and a dog-like face with bulging eyes.
-The purpose of this statue is clearly to engender fear in the beholder and or to represent something threatening to human beings.
+The purpose of this statue is clearly to engender fear in the beholder and/or to represent something threatening to human beings.

 The next step is when the projected energy of their fear is “reflected” from the “evil” form back upon the anxiety-filled human community.
 Shame and guilt are the natural by-products of an anxious mind trying to explain why it is the object of the anger of the hostile “evil.”
 “What did I do to deserve this punishment?” becomes the inevitable question and now the questioner becomes the “sinner.”
-An innocent creation of the Universe (homo-sapien) has thereby descended into a “hell” of its own making—and the madness continues until the present day.
+An innocent Creation of the Universe—Homo sapiens—has thereby descended into a “hell” of its own making—and the madness continues until the present day.
 Existential anxiety is one of the fundamental realities of the human condition.